thortonking/Millimetro_22/README.md

 # Millimetro
  Sample data and processing backend for Millimetro, a long-range tag-based mmWave localization system.

-Millimetro is a tag-based localization system which operates accurately at ranges up to 50 m.
-This repository contains the MATLAB files required to run it as well as a collection of sample collected data files to demonstrate it's capabilities.
+Millimetro is a tag-based localization system which operates accurately at long ranges to accurately localize mulitple modulating tags.
+This repository contains the MATLAB files required to run it as well as sample collected data files to demonstrate its capabilities.
+The sample_code.m file contains the signal processing for the back-end of Millimetro with other .m files used as helper functions.
+The data folder has 4 different datasets: a static dataset with long-range tags, a dataset with a mobile radar and static tags, a dataset with tags moving across angle of arrival, and a dataset with two tags while colocated in range operating at different modulation frequencies.

 This code has been released online for transparency and in order to encourage further development in the area.